Localizing content

 When the localization is complete, a green tick will be shown next to the locales for which an item has been created, together with the time and date it was localized.

 New content items have been created for the fr-FR and de-DE locales.
 These each have their own unique content ID and revision history.
-Because these are separate items we can edit the image and other properties without effecting the other variants.
+Because these are separate items we can edit the image and other properties without affecting the other variants.

-Note that the variants are created at the root level of the current repository.
+Note, the variants are created at the root level of the current repository.
 If separate repositories are set up to be associated with certain locales, the variants will be created in the appropriate locale.

 Switching between locale variantsLink copied!